snowplow/snowplow/1-trackers/no-js/README.md

 ## Copyright and license

-The No-JavaScript Tracker is copyright 2012-2021 SnowPlow Analytics Ltd.
+The No-JavaScript Tracker is copyright 2012-2021 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0][license] (the "License");
 you may not use this software except in compliance with the License.